swiss-ai-center/core-engine/docs/tutorials/implement-pipeline.md

 - [Python 3.10](https://www.python.org/downloads/)
 - An IDE (e.g. [Visual Studio Code](https://code.visualstudio.com/))

-### Prepare the engine
+### Prepare the Core Engine

-To implement a [Pipeline](/swiss-ai-center/reference/pipeline), you need to have a running [Engine](/swiss-ai-center/reference/engine).
-If you don't have one, you can follow the [Engine](/swiss-ai-center/reference/engine) documentation.
+To implement a [Pipeline](/swiss-ai-center/reference/pipeline), you need to have a running [Engine](/swiss-ai-center/reference/core-engine).
+If you don't have one, you can follow the [Engine](/swiss-ai-center/reference/core-engine) documentation.

 !!! optional "Run the Webapp"
     For a better experience you can run the webapp by following the [webapp reference](/swiss-ai-center/reference/webapp/) documentation.